GerruG/esp32dht11/README.md

 git clone https://github.com/your-username/your-repo.git
 Configure WiFi and MQTT Credentials:

-Replace placeholders in the code with your actual WiFi and MQTT details: cpp
+Open the code and replace placeholders with your actual WiFi and MQTT details: cpp
 Kopiera kod
 #define WIFI_SSID "your_wifi_ssid"